Ministry Statements & Speeches:

 Excellencies,

-I have the honor to deliver this statement on behalf of the Western European and Other States Group on the occasion of the ‘Nelson Mandela International Day’.
+I have the honour to deliver this statement on behalf of the Western European and Other States Group on the occasion of the ‘Nelson Mandela International Day’.

 Through his words and actions, Nelson Mandela demonstrated the importance of working together to affect real and meaningful change.
 In the most trying of circumstances, he remained steadfast in his commitment to bridging divides and building trust for the betterment of the people of the world.
 He taught us to stop spreading hate, and instead spread understanding and tolerance.